Irish Research Council Researcher of the Year Awards

-Our call for nominations for the 2023 Researcher of the Year awards will open in the summer.
-Now in their seventh year, these awards will commend the very best of our awardees and alumni who have made, or are making, highly significant and valuable contributions to knowledge, society, culture, or innovation.
+Our call for nominations for the 2023 Irish Research Council Researcher of the Year awards opened on July 14th.
+Now in their seventh year, these awards will commend the very best of our awardees and alumni who are making highly significant and valuable contributions to knowledge, society, culture, and innovation.

 The awards will also celebrate the mentors, supervisors, research officers, and technical support staff across the Irish higher education and research system (whether funded by the IRC or not).
 The Research Ally Prizes honour their role in supporting and sustaining the research community, and how they help to foster a positive academic culture based on equality, inclusivity, and respect.

-Nominations are invited under four categories, with guidance on submitting an application available on the top right hand side of this page.
+Nominations are invited under four categories, with guidance on submitting an application available at the top right hand side of this page.

 Category one — Researcher of the Year